rlyhan/gigs-of-london/README.md

-# People of London
+# Gigs of London

-** NOTE: This is the Gigs of London app.
-People of London app will come later, with Gigs of London to branch off it... **

 Template that uses Django as a backend and NextJS as a frontend.

 1. Clone this project
-2. Have two separate terminal windows, one in `people-of-london/next` and another in `people-of-london/django`
+2. Have two separate terminal windows, one in `gigs-of-london/next` and another in `gigs-of-london/django`

 Django window